free-surface/Non-24-hour-cosinor-analysis/README.md

 and parameters are estimated using ordinary least squares.

-The amplitude and phase are recovered as:
+The amplitude and phase in the cosinor model are recovered as:

 $$
 A = \sqrt{\beta_1^2 + \beta_2^2}